SQL

 a Cartesian product, producing rows equal to the product of the two table sizes.

-Teaches that a join without a matching condition is almost never correct and how to
+Shows: that a join without a matching condition is almost never correct and how to recognise a Cartesian product by its unexpectedly large row count.

 Run this query and check the total column for each person.
 Which person has a